nearbyall/epamtc-final-project-online-shop/README.md

 ###### Website visitors are provided with the following services:
 ***
 ### *Guest:*
-- log in by the login\password or login by remember me command next time if checkbox had being activated (cookie token)
+- log in by the email\password or login by remember me command next time if checkbox had being activated (cookie token)
 - forget password function (with sending email, which contains single-use auth-token)
 - remember me function